Child Mental Health: Warning Signs Parents Should Know

 3. Model healthy coping - Show how you handle stress

-4. Encourage healthy habits - Sleep, exercise, nutrition matter
+4. Encourage healthy habits - Sleep, movement, and nutrition all shape mood

 5. Stay involved - Know your child’s friends and activities